themarcba/time-machine/readme.md

 # Time Machine with ES6 Proxies

-This is part of a talk I gave at [DevWorld Amsterdam 2024](https://devworldconference.com/).
+This is part of a talk I gave at [DevWorld Amsterdam 2024](https://devworldconference.com/) and [Porto Tech Hub Conference 2024](https://portotechhub.com/).

 ## Code